gleechi/gleechi.github.io/pages/0.10.0/knowledge/push_interaction.md

 VirtualGrasp does this through checking the geometric relation between a
 {% include tooltip.html tooltip="PushAgent" text="push agent" %} and the object to be pushed.
 To allow VR developers to be able to specify for example "This button can not be pushed from below",
-{% include tooltip.html tooltip="PushPivot" text="push pivot" %} is added
+{% include tooltip.html tooltip="PushPivot" text="push direction" %} is added
 to the object to specify the preferred {% include tooltip.html tooltip="ApproachDirection" text="approach direction" %}
 by the {% include tooltip.html tooltip="PushAgent" text="push agent" %} for pushing this object.